-In this blog post, we’ll explore actionable steps to secure your database against cyber threats and ensure your data remains safe from malicious actors.
+In this blog post, we’ll explore actionable strategies to secure your database against cyber threats and ensure your data remains safe.

 Outdated database software is one of the most common vulnerabilities exploited by hackers.
 Software vendors regularly release updates and patches to address security flaws.
 Failing to apply these updates leaves your database exposed to known vulnerabilities.